Software Development

 • 7.
 Start some side-project and put it on GitHub, where you are the main designer.
 Develop something that you need.
 A library, or a small utility, something that you really enojoy doing.
 Do it at a quality level that makes you happy.
 Never regret pushing code on GitHub if you feel that for the level you are right now it is appropriate.

-Today's hardware has serious problems as per this grad course:
+Today's hardware has serious problems outlined in this course:

 CPUs